 Now, what are some of the ways to alleviate it?
 Well, first of all, you’ll want to be gentle with it, so that you’re not feeling the pain all the time.
 One of the best ways to treat it is to numb it.
 There are a few mouth numbing agents that can help you with this, and it can definitely help you a whole lot over time.
 It’s definitely worth trying as well.

 Rinsing your mouth with hydrogen peroxide, water, and baking soda is a great way to help disinfect and neutralize the sore spots.
 Now, this is powerful, so a little bit goes a long way.
 Don’t be too generous with this, since it can be almost too strong and overwhelming for you. finally, try tea.
 Sometimes putting a damp tea bag on your mouth really does help, and it can make you feel a whole lot better.

 Having these sores is never fun, and it can be quite annoying.
 But, if you know what you’re doing, and know of the causes, you can then act accordingly in order to have the best results possible.
-Also, make sure that you do take the time to try and work with your dentist canton ma on this, for they can give you a whole lot of other options as well for help.
+Also, make sure that you do take the time to try and work with your orthoDOntist on this, for they can give you a whole lot of other options as well for help.